yochannah/Corrfunc/docs/source/modules/generate_bins.rst

 .. _generate_bins:

 *******************************************
-Specifying the separation bins in Corrfunc
+Specifying the separation bins in corrfunc
 *******************************************

-All of the python extensions for `Corrfunc` accept either a filename or an array for specifying the :math:`r_p` or :math:`\theta`.
+All of the python extensions for `corrfunc` accept either a filename or an array for specifying the :math:`r_p` or :math:`\theta`.